openoms/lightning-node-management/highonchainfees.md

 * If using [watchtowers](watchtower.md) need to set the
 `wtclient.sweep-fee-rate=` in the [lnd.conf](https://github.com/lightningnetwork/lnd/blob/a36c95f7325d3941306ac4dfff0f2363fbb8e66d/sample-lnd.conf#L857)
 to a sat/byte level where it can confirm within the CSV delay in case a breach transaction is broadcasted by the peer while the node is offline.
-* The CSV delay can be set to longer with
+* The CSV delay can be set to be longer with:
 `lncli updatechanpolicy`

 ## Future improvements